 portal, the DAD name

 portal, but must have a different

 Note:In previous releases of Oracle Portal, the DAD name had to be the same as the schema name, and the DAD name was always the same as the name of the session cookie created.
 This is no longer the case.
 You can now specify the name of the cookie created when portal is accessed by the DAD, and the schema name does not have to be the same as the DAD name.

 Oracle Enterprise Manager 11g Fusion Middleware Control can be used to update the Session Cookie Name.
 To do this:

-Navigate to the Portal Home page in the Oracle Enterprise Manager 11g Fusion Middleware Control.
+Navigate to the Oracle Enterprise Manager 11g Fusion Middleware Control.

 From the Portal menu, select Settings, and then Database Access Descriptor.

 The Configure Database Access Descriptor page is displayed.

 To edit an existing DAD, select the DAD name and click Edit.

 The Edit Database Access Descriptor page is displayed.